alkeshchamnani/Koin-Example/README.md

 Retrofit was used for Networking along with OkHttp

+# What is Koin
+A pragmatic lightweight dependency injection framework for Kotlin developers.
+Written in pure Kotlin using functional resolution only: no proxy, no code generation, no reflection!

 # Task Related
 Application simple fetches data from MOKE API and display it in Recyclerview